ajwills72/electronic-voices/minipops7.md

 An analogue preset drum machine released in 1966.
 There are 15 voices, produced by tuned-oscillator inductor-based circuits.
 There are 20 preset rhythms, which can combined by pressing more than one selector button.
 The quijada, guiro, and tamborine have their own volume controls.
 There is also a 'balance' control (not sure what that does).

-- Drum hit samples (assumed public domain) at [KB's Drumsamples](https://samples.kb6.de/downloads.php), also available on [github](https://github.com/ajwills72/electronic-voices).
+## As heard on...

 [Jean-Michel Jarre](https://en.wikipedia.org/wiki/Jean-Michel_Jarre)
 has used the Minipops 7 ([1][1], [2][2]).
 In [Oxygene](https://en.wikipedia.org/wiki/Oxyg%C3%A8ne)
 , part 4, he uses the Beguine / Slow Rock combination with Quijada and Tamborine ([1][1]).
 It's a one-bar pattern, with triplet timing:

 ![oxygene 4](minipops7/oxygene4/oxygene4pattern.png)

+## In the repository

-The github repository also contains MIDI and H2 files for this pattern.
+The [Electronic Voices](https://github.com/ajwills72/electronic-voices) repository contains drum hit samples for the Minipops 7, plus MIDI and H2 files for the Oxygene 4 pattern.

 ## Other links

+- Drum hit samples for this page came from [KB's Drumsamples](https://samples.kb6.de/downloads.php)

 - PDF of [user manual](https://www.korg.com/us/support/download/manual/1/402/4020/) at Korg USA.